-Entering PhD students will have the option to receive a non-thesis Master of Science (MS) degree that will be awarded after achieving candidacy.
-Requirements for the MS degree must be completed in addition to the requirements of the PhD program.
+Entering PhD students may request the option to receive a non-thesis Master of Science (MS) degree "along-the-way" that will be awarded after achieving candidacy.
+Requirements for the MS degree include successful completion of all courses (33 credit hours minimum), along with the requirements of the PhD program.
+PhD students will be eligible to obtain the Masters Along the Way after the completion of 57 credits in the program.